htcondor/htcondor/docs/version-history/development-release-series-91.rst

   we have removed Globus GSI support from this release.
   :jira:`697`

-- Submission to ARC CE via the gridftp interface (grid universe type **nordugrid**) is no longer supported.
+- Submission to ARC CE via the GridFTP interface (grid universe type **nordugrid**) is no longer supported.
   Submission to ARC CE's REST interface can be done using the **arc** type in the grid universe.